jamestoyer/unifi/docs/resources/device_switch.md

 ### Optional

+- `adopt` (Boolean) When true, the switch will be adopted by the controller.
+If this is `false` the switch must already be imported.
 - `disabled` (Boolean)
 - `led_settings` (Attributes) Overrides for the switch LEDs. (see [below for nested schema](#nestedatt--led_settings))
 - `port_overrides` (Attributes Map) (see [below for nested schema](#nestedatt--port_overrides))